Becoming an Equity-minded Academic Leader

 In this prologue to the Institute, we asked Dr. Estela Bensimon to introduce us to racial justice, racialization, and equity-mindedness in higher education, a concept she developed and contributed to the practice of organizational leadership.
 Why should faculty choose to pursue the path of equity-minded leadership?
 Bensimon makes the case for joining those critically race-conscious intellects who are having a positive cultural impact much greater than leaders who "sweep race under the rug."

-Bensimon's remarks here lay the foundation for the arc of the Institute--from kickoff, to inquiries, to capstone.
+Bensimon's remarks here lay the foundation for the arc of the Institute--from launch, to inquiries, to capstone.

 INQUIRY ACTIVITIES